LiveNathan/blog/_posts/2025-11-20-6-comb-filtering-myths-holding-back-your-car-audio-upgrade-and-how-to-fix-them.md

 ### Test it yourself:

-Try to select a speaker that you expect to have an energetic late-arriving reflection.
-This might be challenging with a subwoofer.
-Due to its long wavelengths and omnidirectional behavior, you're almost never listening to or measuring direct sound, so it will be challenging to observe a clean comb filter.
+Try to select a speaker that you expect to have an energetic, late-arriving reflection.
+This might be challenging with a subwoofer—due to its long wavelengths and omnidirectional behavior, you're almost never listening to or measuring direct sound, so it will be difficult to observe a clean comb filter.

-If possible, remove the speaker from the car and measure it outdoors in the nearfield (~<1 m).
+If possible, remove the speaker from the car and measure it outdoors in the nearfield (~1 m or closer).
 It will behave quite differently than it did inside an enclosure in the car, but the goal is to observe its performance free of reflections.
 If that's not possible, measure close to the speaker inside the car, then measure that same speaker solo at the driver's head.
 You should see comb filtering caused by the cabin reflections—an issue that time alignment alone cannot fix.